 Which is better, going with the old and tried methods of dental care?
 Or trying newer ways?
 There’s no conclusive answer here, as both solutions have their upsides and downsides.
-It’s best to understand both.
+So it’s best to understand both.

 Electric Toothbrush Pros

-There are some clinically proven benefits for using electric toothbrushes, and some perks we know from our own experience.
+There are some clinically proven benefits for using electric toothbrushes and some perks we know from our own experience, which are:

 Getting a person to adopt good habits is hard work.
 Brushing twice daily is an idealistic goal not many are able to achieve.

-An electric toothbrush is like a toy, and grown-ups are just as happy to play with a gimmick as kids.
+An electric toothbrush is like a toy and grown-ups are just as happy to play with a gimmick as are kids.
 It has a sufficient amount of bells and whistles to invite a person to grab the handle and turn it on.

 It does seem to need less work than the manual brush.
-Our energy levels tend to plummet very early morning, and very late at the end of the day.
+Our energy levels tend to plummet very early in the morning, and very late at the end of the day.

 Dental associations support the claim that electric toothbrushes are much more efficient than traditional brushes in removing food debris and plaque.

-Manufacturers give different figures about how well they achieve this result, several have the seal of approval of the ADA, but the final proof is in your personal experience, and what your dentist recommends.
+Manufacturers give different figures about how well they achieve this result.
+Several have the seal of approval of the ADA, but the final proof is in your personal experience.

-Food remains can easily stick inside and around braces, implants, crowns, and other dental work.
-These can develop into carries and cause gum inflammation pretty quickly, if they aren’t cleaned up deeply and thoroughly.
+Food remains can easily stick inside and around braces, implants, crowns and other dental work.
+These can develop into carries and cause gum inflammation pretty quickly, if they aren’t cleaned deeply and thoroughly.

 Aggressive brushing with a manual brush can cause more damage than good.
 Having a preset power, speed, and pressure level that doesn’t have that effect on your gums is wise.
 An electric toothbrush is better for sensitive gums as demonstrated clinically.